Ecdosis/Genealogy/README.md

 ## Genealogy

 Genealogy is a tomcat websvice that can also be run as a Jetty service.
 It works on port 8080 (Tomcat) or on port 8096 (Jetty).
-It's goal is to manage a set of resources stored in Mongodb for representing a genealogy.
+Its goal is to manage a set of resources stored in Mongodb for representing a genealogy.
 Resources are of two types: